Scholarships and financial aid

 Several lending institutions offer private or alternative loans to students and families.
 Various options and terms apply which should be weighed carefully before any commitment is made. additional information and loan comparison tool.

-*The information above is for the 2013-14 and is subject to change for subsequent years.
+*The information above is subject to change.
 For current information, visit the Bluffton University financial aid Web site.